We will only collect, use and disclose your Personal Information where:

-We may send periodic promotional or informational emails to you.
-You may opt-out of such communications by following the opt-out instructions contained in the email.
+If you decide you no longer want to receive these emails from us, you may opt-out at any time by following the opt-out instructions contained in the email.
 Please note that it may take up to 10 business days for us to process opt-out requests.
 If you opt-out of receiving emails about recommendations or other information we think may interest you, we may still send you emails about your account or any Services you have requested or received from us.

-If you have questions about the privacy aspects of our Services or would like to make a complaint, please contact us at firstname.lastname@example.org.
+If you have questions about the privacy aspects of our Services, would like to make a complaint, or are a California resident who wants a report of the personal information we collect from you, please contact us at firstname.lastname@example.org.

 CHANGES TO THIS POLICY